 This set of steps will allow you to find all instances of a given application on your network, along with their current version.
 We’re going to use Chrome for this example, but the same approach can be used for any application you decide is worth searching for on your network.

-1. log in to your elasticsearch instance.
+- log in to your elasticsearch instance.
 If you are an expedient customer this can be done via your onelogin portal, where the icon may be labled as “SIEM” “Elastic” or “OperationsCTRL” depending on the services you are subscribed to.

-3. navigate to managment > OSquery osquery navigation
+- navigate to managment > OSquery

-4. Select “New Live Query” New Live Query Select
+- Select “New Live Query”

-6. Create an OSquery query that will list all machines with a given application installed in this case we are using Google Chrome but this can easily be extended to any other application you want to search for.
+- Create an OSquery query that will list all machines with a given application installed in this case we are using Google Chrome but this can easily be extended to any other application you want to search for.
 For anyone unfamiliar, OSquery enables you to query your systems using a SQL-like language.
-Elastic helps to resolve the inventory and networking complexity usually involved in utilizing osquery across a large network. more information on osquery is available here. once your query is written, click “Submit” Query definition
+Elastic helps to resolve the inventory and networking complexity usually involved in utilizing osquery across a large network. more information on osquery is available here. once your query is written, click “Submit”

-12. Finally, from here you can click on “Alerts” to begin creating an alert that can notify you of any time a machine shows up in your network using a version of software below your minimum target.
+fields to the table, which will give you a similar view to the one you had in the osquery app - Finally, from here you can click on “Alerts” to begin creating an alert that can notify you of any time a machine shows up in your network using a version of software below your minimum target.
 To begin this process click on “Alerts” in the upper right hand corner of the screen and select ‘Create search threshold rule’.
 This will allow us to create a rule that will generate an alert any time more than a set number of documents are returned by a search.
 In this case we’ll set the threshold to 0 so that we can get an alert for any out-of-date application.
-Click Alerts

-14. Once you have tested your query you can specify the frequency at which the search runs, as well as what action to take when the search locates a problem machine.
+field into a format you can performa a numberical comparison against.
+In those cases an update to the current version would be reccomended, if that is not possible you may be able to leverage a runtime field to accomplish the same conversion - Once you have tested your query you can specify the frequency at which the search runs, as well as what action to take when the search locates a problem machine.
 The example below shows sending an email but a variety of chat and ITSM solutions are supported.
 The actual setup of a connector and definition of alert content are beyond the scope of this blog post but expedient clicents should contact the support center at support@expedient.com for assistance with those items if needed.
-Once your alert is defined click “Save define alert
+Once your alert is defined click “Save

 The broad approach

 This set of steps will allow you to find all instances of a given application on your network, along with their current version.
 This is less useful for alerting and a bit of a firehose but does allow for getting a complete picture of applications on your network, which can then be investigated to confirm that they have been patched to deal with the CVE.
-In order to generate this full report you can follow steps 1-6 above, but instead of filtering for a specific program like ‘Google Chrome’ leave the WHERE clause off entirely and merely run SELECT * FROM programs
+In order to generate this full report you can follow steps 1-6 above, but instead of filtering for a specific program like ‘Google Chrome’ leave the WHERE

-There are some other options here, like running SELECT * from file WHERE path LIKE "C:\progam files\%%"; to recursively search for all file names within the C:\program files directory and then searching against the resultant set of (tens of thousands) of results for electron.exe or other similar signifiers that an app is bundled with electron, but that search can take an extreme amount of time to recursively search every path, and symlinks may cause it to fail entirely.
+or other similar signifiers that an app is bundled with electron, but that search can take an extreme amount of time to recursively search every path, and symlinks may cause it to fail entirely.

 One final note that in Elastic Endpoint Security customers already have significant protection from this class of vulnerabilities due to both signature and behavioral detection methods built into the endpoint security agent, which should detect and block attempts to execute a heap overflow attack like the one enabled by webp, but no protection is perfect and having multiple layers is always best.